DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxGantt/1 Configuration/validation/autoUpdateParentTasks.md

 ![DevExtreme Gantt - Parent and Child Tasks Validation](~/images/Gantt/parent-tasks-validation.png)

-The Gantt control supports the following rules for parent-child relationships validation:
+The **Gantt** supports the following rules for parent-child relationships validation:

 - A parent task's duration equals a summary duration of its child tasks.
 - A parent task and its first child starts at the same time.